 Gaki-san: Well, sure.
 But what about you personally?

 Kame: I think I wouldn’t like it if that person didn’t get where I was coming from when I turned them down in the first place.
-If I very politely and clearly told them “no,” while taking in consideration both that person’s feelings as well as my own…?
+If I very politely and clearly told them “no,” while taking into consideration both that person’s feelings as well as my own…?
 I mean, if I made some kind of a mistake; if I didn’t convey my thoughts properly to that person?
 I could admit it if I was I was in the wrong.
 But I’m saying, if I had already successfully made my feelings perfectly clear to them, and they kept coming anyway?
 Well… I’d go, “alright, that’s it then.
 I guess we can’t even be friends.
 Goodbye.”

 Gaki-san: (laughs) Nice!
 I didn’t expect you to be so firm in your stance.

 Kame: Well, I am an adult after all… ♪

 Gaki-san, too, has to be honest: she might be turned off if the same guy kept confessing to her over and over again.
 If, however, there was a period of time — say, six months or so — when nothing happened between them and the guy confessed again, it might make her look at him in a new light.
 “Oh, so he kept thinking of me even these past six months.”
 What might help his chances even further was if he’d undergone some sort of an “image change” within time — it might make him look cooler than before.